 The Company is of a kind referred to in ASIC Class Order 98/100 dated 10 July 1998 and in accordance with that Class Order, amounts in the Financial Report and Directors' Report have been rounded off to the nearest thousand dollars, unless otherwise stated.

 Auditor Independence and Non-Audit Services

-The entity's Auditor, Ernst & Young have provided the economic entity with an Auditors' Independence Declaration which is on page 98 of this report.
+The entity's Auditor, Ernst & Young has provided the economic entity with an Auditor's Independence Declaration which is on page 102 of this report.

-Non-audit Services
+Non-Audit Services